 High-risk AI systems will be the most regulated systems allowed in the EU market.
 In essence, this level includes safety components of already regulated products and stand-alone AI systems in specific areas (see below), which could negatively affect the health and safety of people, their fundamental rights or the environment.
 These AI systems can potentially cause significant harm if they fail or are misused.
 We will detail what classifies as high-risk in the next section.

 The third level of risk is limited risk, which includes AI systems with a risk of manipulation or deceit.
 AI systems falling under this category must be transparent, meaning humans must be informed about their interaction with the AI (unless this is obvious), and any deep fakes should be denoted as such.
-For example chatbots or emotion recognition systems classify as limited risk.
+For example, chatbots classify as limited risk.
+This is especially relevant for generative AI systems and its content.

 The lowest level of risk described by the EU AI Act is minimal risk.
 This level includes all other AI systems that do not fall under the above-mentioned categories, such as a spam filter.
 AI systems under minimal risk do not have any restrictions or mandatory obligations.
 However, it is suggested to follow general principles such as human oversight, non-discrimination, and fairness.